zellerd123/HungarianAlgorithm/README.md

-# Hungarian Algorithm Implementation
+## Hungarian Algorithm Implementation

-This repository contains an implementation of the Hungarian algorithm for solving the assignment problem.
-The implementation leverages the JuMP modeling package and the HiGHS optimizer in Julia.
-The Hungarian algorithm, also known as the Kuhn-Munkres algorithm, finds the optimal assignment for a given cost matrix, where the goal is to minimize or maximize the total cost of assigning jobs to workers.
+The Hungarian algorithm, also known as the Kuhn–Munkres algorithm, finds the optimal assignment for a given cost (or weight) matrix, maximizing or minimizing the total match value.

+## Novel Improvements

+- **Matrix‑Centric Equality‑Graph Regeneration:** Rebuilds the equality graph each iteration from a single matchings Dict, eliminating separate buyer/seller label arrays and slack data structures.

+- **Greedy Max‑Edge Selection & Bulk Slack Reduction:** Always picks the largest edge in the equality graph.
+Conflicts resolve by a single vectorized column subtraction (minimal slack) instead of intricate label updates and slack arrays.

+- **Second‑Best Candidate Caching** Stores the runner‑up edge’s value and indices to avoid repeated global scans when selecting the next max edge, dramatically reducing search overhead.

+- **Unified Matchings Dictionary** Tracks both primal matchings (buyer→seller assignments) and dual information (seller slack) in one self‑contained structure, simplifying data flow.

+- **Direct Perfect‑Matching Check:** Uses quick row/column count checks on the equality graph to detect completion in  time, replacing augmenting‑path BFS/DFS.

 ## Features